NadjaUvA/Programmeerproject/REPORT.md

 On my way to the final application, I encountered several challenges, leading to different design choices:

 * In week 1, the data formed a challenge.
 I couldn't find data on the goals on waste, energy and emission which is why I did not show the performance of the countries relative to the goals that were set, but I showed the performance relative to the maximum value, meaning that the countries are now compared to each other instead of to the goals.
+* In week 2, I noticed that I forgot to add legends to the charts in my original design.
+Since legends really are impeccable, I decided to change my original design.
 * In week 3, when I started working on the slider, I noticed that it really didn't make any sense, because an interactivity of the stacked graph on hover also would be enough.
-Or otherwise stated: The slider wasn't really connected to any data.
+Or otherwise stated: The slider wasn't really connected to any data or update of a graph.
 So I decided not to implement the slider, but instead I added an interactivity of the values on hover.
-* In week 4, I found
+* In week 4, I had to replace the slider for another interactivity, since I wouldn't meet the requirements of the project otherwise.
+I found that it would be of added value to add a reset button.
+This button resets the circle menu and radar chart to the European average values.
+This adds another measure of relative performance.
 * Not a challenge, but certainly a design choice: A lot of people implemented several tabs on their page with Bootstrap navbar.
 However, I wanted my application to be like one whole application.
 I didn't think that there was enough information and that it made sense not to implement such a bar.
+* Finally, I really made a mess out of my code on the way to my final product and I had to spend 1,5 day on cleaning it in week 4.
+I really learned a lesson from this: Next time, sort the code and add comments right from the beginning!

 ## The design decisions

+I am glad that I implemented a reset button instead of a slider, because this gives much more information.
+The added legends are logically valuable, too.
+First, I was a disappointed that I couldn't find the right data on the goals.
+However, this really enables the user to compare countries to each other and gives an insight into the performance from a different angle.
+In a perfect world with more time, I would not change my current solution.
+Instead, I would add a button that allows a user to switch the relative view: From the performance relative to the maximum values (as it is implemented now) to the performance relative to the goals (as it was meant to be implemented).
+This way, the user would get the best of both worlds.